-&lt;sup>46 The Nationwide Cybersecurity Review is completed on the Multi-State Information Sharing and Analysis Center.
+54 The Nationwide Cybersecurity Review is completed on the Multi-State Information Sharing and Analysis Center.
 For more information, visit cisecurity.org/ms-isac/services/ncsr or email ncsr@cissecurity.org.

-- Reporting.
-Federal agencies are improving how they demonstrate impact and effectiveness of federal grant programs.
-As a result, recipients may be required to report project-level information, performance measurement data, detailed financial reports, and progress reports.
+information, performance measurement data, detailed financial reports, and progress reports.
 Recipients are encouraged to use existing documentation and data (e.g., SCIPs, AARs, assessments) to measure performance and demonstrate how gaps in capabilities will be/were addressed through federal grant funding.
-Recipients are strongly encouraged to: - Develop performance measures at the start of the grant - Include interval performance measures and milestones to gauge project progress - o Track performance and report the impact of funds on emergency communications - Include metrics on improvements in interval and final grant reports
+Recipients are strongly encouraged to:

+- O Develop performance measures at the start of the grant - o Include interval performance measures and milestones to gauge project progress - o Track performance and report the impact of funds on emergency communications - o Include metrics on improvements in interval and final grant reports